 Dundee is the star of a brand new crime drama series, Traces, based on an original idea by best-selling crime writer Val McDermid.
 The show also stars famous Scottish actors, Laura Fraser (Breaking Bad and A Knight’s Tale) and Martin Compston (Line of Duty).
 This six-part series is a UKTV original for pay TV channel Alibi.

 When Emma Hedges (Molly Windsor) returns to Dundee to start her new job as a lab technician, she’s encouraged to take part in an online course teaching the principles of forensic science.
 Given a fictitious murder case, her task is to identify the victim and establish how they died.
 But having completed the first module, Emma knows exactly who the victim is: her mum!
-Marie Monroe (Carly Anderson) was murdered when Emma was seven, her body discovered on Law Hill and no-one has ever been convicted.
+Marie Monroe (Carly Anderson) was murdered when Emma was seven, her body discovered on Dundee Law and no-one has ever been convicted.
 But why are Sarah Gordon (Laura Fraser), professor of chemistry, and Kathy Torrence (Jennifer Spence), professor of forensic anthropology, using her mother’s case for their course?

 Determined to discover what happened to Marie but unable to get answers from her family, Emma turns to Sarah who offers up trusted friend DI McKinven (Michael Nardone) as the natural place for Emma to take her revelations.